owservable/owservable/README.md

 A Data Middleware is tied to a store scope ```'count' | 'one' | 'many'``` and collection name and is used to modify an observed payload if necessary.
 For example, if based on users access permissions a portion of the payload needs to be removed or replaced, etc.

-### initiateWorkers

-Method that initiates all workers.
-Takes folder path as attribute.

-### initiateCronjobs

-Method that initiates all cronjobs.
-Takes folder path as attribute.

 ## MongoDB

 ### MongoDBConnector